gerlov/Project_One/README.md

 Do not Edit straight to main.

 Always, and always
-- Create your own branch and edit there
+- Create your own branch based of Main and edit there

 When pushing your beautiful creation to your branch on GitHub, Only push your 2 folders